 The Regulation of Sebum Production

 The proliferation of sebaceous glands and production of sebum is directly regulated by a complex system of hormones and other cellular signals.
-Going deeper, these hormonal signals are controlled by an even more complex balance that includes genetics, environmental conditions, metabolic conditions, stress, diet, injury and many other factors.
+At a deeper level, these hormonal signals are controlled by an even more complex balance that includes genetics, environmental conditions, metabolic conditions, stress, diet, injury and many other factors.
 Despite this extraordinary complexity, scientists have begun to unravel the central relationships in sebaceous gland biology.

 Several of the central factors that control sebum production have been identified and are currently being investigated by scientists.
 The major regulators of sebaceous gland activity include: